Take steps to keep your environment safe from poisons

 - Learn how to ventilate your vessel and properly maintain your boat’s exhaust system.

-- View or download Winter storms and carbon monoxide fact sheet from Oregon Poison Center
+- View or download the Oregon Poison Center carbon monoxide fact sheet

 - Visit Oregon Health Authority webpage on carbon monoxide poisoning resources and multilingual fact sheets

-- View or download furnace safety tips from CDC
+- View or download the CDC furnace safety tips

 - Visit US Coast Guard's website on carbon monoxide and boating